 Parent Faith Formation Presentations and Resources at General Parent Meetings.

 Please contact Ms. Nicole Pfiester at email@example.com with questions or suggestions.

-4. (Students only) Tell your parents about something that you learned in your Theology class recently.
-Write down what you told them about here.
+- (Student only) Explain something that you recently learned in your Theology class to your family member.
+Write about what you explained here.